 The first thing you will probably do is panic.
 Get it out of your system… and then move on to battle!

 As soon as you get the panicking out of your system, it is time to do something about it!

 The first thing you need to do is catch the mouse.
 For that, you will need each of the following items:

 - Cleaning Equipment

-When you think you may have Mice in your attic it is important to get rid of them ASAP.
+When you think you may have mice in your attic it is important to get rid of them ASAP.
 Mice droppings can carry some very nasty diseases, such as Hantavirus.
-For this reason, it is very important to go into your attic with a respirator mask on!
+For this reason, it is very important to go into your attic wearing a respirator mask!